CodeForFoco/CERP-webview/README.md

 npm run dev

 # build for production with minification
+# Please be sure to have cloned CERP-backend,
+# as the build expects the directory
 npm run build

 # build for production and view the bundle analyzer report